 - Criminal Injuries

-Laura also has extensive experience in dealing with complex high value Criminal Injury Compensation Appeal claims and Armed Forces Compensation Scheme claims involving brain injuries and severe psychological injury.
+Laura has extensive experience in dealing with complex high value Armed Forces Compensation Scheme Appeals and Criminal Injury Compensation Appeal claims.
+Her practice includes cases involving catastrophic injuries, brain injuries, severe psychological injuries and stress, harassment and bullying.

 Laura is regularly instructed in cases involving vulnerable Claimants and children.
-She has been fully trained in the handling of vulnerable witnesses, including children and people with learning difficulties by the Bar Council.
-Laura is valued by solicitors for her personable approach, excellent communication skills and the ability to place all lay clients at their ease quickly through difficult cases.
+She has been fully trained in the handling of vulnerable witnesses by the Bar council.
+Laura is recognised for her personable approach, effective communication with clients and empathy in difficult cases.

 CRIMINAL INJURIES APPEAL CASES